 CZM's StormSmart Properties fact sheets—developed as part of the StormSmart Coasts Program—give coastal property owners options to effectively reduce erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.

-Recommended design practices for seawalls and revetments have advanced significantly over the last 50 years.
+Fact Sheet 7 discusses recommended design practices for seawalls and revetments, which have advanced significantly over the last 50 years.
 Any repair or reconstruction project for seawalls and revetments—whether minor repairs or complete reconstruction—should therefore include design improvements based on the best available techniques to reduce impacts, improve structure longevity, and minimize maintenance costs.

 - PDF Version of Fact Sheet 7 (1 MB)

 - Fact Sheet 7 on Classic Site (This HTML version with all text, figures, and photos is available through the Internet Archive Wayback Machine, which may take a while to load.
 If the page does not display correctly, please hit the back button on your browser and try the link again.)

 - Fact Sheet 1: Artificial Dunes and Dune Nourishment - Sand, cobble, or other sediment (of appropriate size) is brought in from offsite to build a new dune (i.e., mound of sediment) or add to an existing dune to protect inland areas from erosion and flooding.
 Dune projects are appropriate for almost any area with sufficient space to maintain some dry beach at high tide.